-To execute it, simply click to place the cursor somewhere on the same line as the code and then press Shift-Enter (Shift-Return on the Mac).
+To execute it, simply click to place the cursor somewhere on the same line as the code and then press Shift-Enter (Shift-Return on macOS).
 Try this now.

 If all went well, you should see this in the post window.

-Alternatively you can also first select the code you wish to execute and then press Ctrl-Enter (Cmd-Return on the Mac).
+Alternatively you can also first select the code you wish to execute (by clicking and dragging over the text until it is highlighted) and then press Ctrl-Enter (Cmd-Return on macOS).
 Try this now.